HomePlatform finderUnited States

 1. MusaffaAdvanced halal stock screening.
 Real-time Shariah compliance screening.

 2. ZoyaHalal investing for everyone.
-100% free to use.
+Free tier plus Zoya Pro subscription.

 3. Zakat FoundationGlobal zakat distribution.
 Zakat calculator.